-- 1. The Legislature (and other responsible policymakers) should evaluate with education stakeholders whether the purpose is sufficiently important to justify expanding and disrupting the current assessment system. - 2.
-If deemed sufficiently important, the Legislature (and other responsible policymakers) should request a plan from the WDE for how existing assessments could reasonably fulfill that purpose, how existing assessments might be minimally expanded, or how a new assessment might fulfill the purpose (in order of preference). - 3.
-The WDE should develop a plan to avoid introducing new assessments if possible.
+- 1. The legislature (and other responsible policymakers) should evaluate with education stakeholders whether the purpose is sufficiently important to justify expanding and disrupting the current assessment system. - 2.
+If deemed sufficiently important, the legislature (and other responsible policymakers) should request a plan from the Wyoming Department of Education (WDE) for how existing assessments could reasonably fulfill that purpose, how existing assessments might be minimally expanded, or how a new assessment might fulfill the purpose (in order of preference). - 3.
+WDE should develop a plan to avoid introducing new assessments if possible.
 If additional testing time or a new assessment is required, the plan should address thoughtful integration into the existing assessment system in a manner that will minimize disruption of student and educator activities.
-The WDE should include stakeholders in developing the plan from both a broad cross section of education stakeholders and experts in the area of the intended purpose.
+The Wyoming Department of Education should include stakeholders in developing the plan from both a broad cross section of education stakeholders and experts in the area of the intended purpose.